Answered By: Amy Campbell Last Updated: 11 Dec 2018

 By choosing the Green model, your article gets published in a journal which universities and others can subscribe to, thereby gaining access to your research, but the general public won't have access to your published version.
 To make it OA, you have to upload the accepted manuscript of your article in Symplectic and the Research Services Team will make it available in the Leeds Beckett Repository.
 From the Repository members of the public can access your research and it will appear high on search engine results.

 Whichever model you use, you should upload your accepted manuscript in Symplectic, as this will ensure it is saved in the Leeds Beckett Repository and checked by the team.
-This fulfills the HEFCE REF requirements and ensures your work is OA.
+This fulfills REF 2021 requirements and ensures your work is OA.